workgena/awesome-hardware/README.md

 ## Chairs

+- N/A

 ## Desks

+- N/A

 # Not awesome, but still worth to mention

-- [List of questionable](questionable.md) products.
-The list contains popular products and short answer why they are no awesome.
+- [List of questionable](questionable.md) peripherals contains popular items and short answer why they are no awesome.